 Raman had an accident on the busy roads of New Delhi and was first rushed for primary care to a local hospital.
 He was later referred to Paras Gurgaon after a CT highlighting severe internal damages.
 Upon arrival the Emergency team noticed his sinking vitals.
 Further diagnosis revealed a splenic injury and also showed more than 2 litres of blood in the abdominal cavity.
 His X Ray showed multiple broken ribs, collar bone and a damaged lung tissue.
 The extents of his injuries were severe and he was in critical condition.

-According to Dr Rakesh Durkhure, Consultant General Laparoscopic Surgery, “Such procedures are only performed at highly specialized centres in our country.
+According to Dr. Rakesh Durkhure, Consultant General Laparoscopic Surgery, “Such procedures are only performed at highly specialized centers in our country.
 In Gurgaon also only few hospitals have the technology and the surgical expertise to perform the same.
 Routinely Splenic Surgeries are done but as a planned surgery, however anlaproscopic surgery for this organ is unique and exceptionally complex.
-Moreover we used the laparoscopic technology to perform the surgery; hence despite the complications and the complexity of the surgery, the same was performed through small holes.
-Such procedure leaves no scars and ensures quick recovery.”Dr Alok says that Laproscopic surgery have an extra advantage of no infection, early recovery less pain postoperatively and almost no dressings ; particularly whne the patient is diabetic with uncontrolled sugar levels in emergency situation.
+Moreover, we used the laparoscopic technology to perform the surgery; hence despite the complications and the complexity of the surgery, the same was performed through small holes.
+Such procedure leaves no scars and ensures quick recovery.”Dr. Alok says that Laproscopic surgery have an extra advantage of no infection, early recovery less pain postoperatively and almost no dressings ; particularly whne the patient is diabetic with uncontrolled sugar levels in emergency situation.

 Raman was discharged after a week and is currently undergoing medical follow up and physio sessions.
 He shares, “I feel blessed to be associated with Paras.
 Had they not acted quickly, I would have either lost my life or would have been disabled.
 Today I am fit and able to walk.
 They say that when you are distressed angels comes to your rescue, well in my case they truly came.”